plona/zbxmonitor/README.md

 All packages listed in `import` \*.py.
 Pyzabbix has been installed with `pip`.

 ### Config file
-Config file must be named as \<scrip\t>.config, eg. `zbxmonitor.py` uses `zbxmonitor.config` and must be present in script "home" directory.
+Config file must be named as \<script\>.config, eg. `zbxmonitor.py` uses `zbxmonitor.config` and must be present in script "home" directory.
 Config should be not readable by others/group.
 Path to icons and sounds are relative to ./icons and ./sounds dirs.

 Section `zbxCredenials` is described in `zbxmonitor.config.example`.
 Section `zbxOptions` description: